Growing Potatoes - Top Gardening Tips

-There are many varieties of potatoes which fall into two main types of potatoes, Earlies and Main crop.
+Potatoes fall into two main types of varieties, Earlies and Main crop.

 Early potatoes are harvested as ‘new potatoes’ and are ready for harvesting 10-12 weeks after planting.
 These potatoes are full of flavour and best eaten soon after harvesting.

 First earlies are normally planted late February in frost free areas or in a polytunnel or greenhouse, otherwise wait until early march.
 Second earlies are planted from throughout March.

 Main crop potatoes are planted in early April and are left to grow larger.
 They will be ready to be harvested towards the end of August through to October.